gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 ---

 ## VII.
-The Poe-Baudelaire Relationship — In Detail
+The Poe-Baudelaire Relationship, In Detail

 The Poe-Baudelaire relationship
-deserves extended attention —
+deserves extended attention,
 because it is the purest example of the transatlantic genius exchange.